 $ vi simplifiedguide/settings.py

-2. Change the existing DOWNLOAD_DELAY line to the delay value that the crawl should enforce.
+2. Change the existing DOWNLOAD_DELAY line to the pause that the crawler should enforce.

 DOWNLOAD_DELAY = 2.0

-3. Check the effective delay and delay-randomization values that the project is loading.
+3. Check the effective delay that the project is loading.

 $ scrapy settings --get DOWNLOAD_DELAY